-If you’ve ever sat through a TV commercial break, chances are you recognize the names of these drugs, as they’re among the top most-advertised prescription drug brands.
+If you’ve ever sat through a commercial break, chances are you recognize the names of these drugs, as they’re among the top most-advertised prescription drug brands.

 - Ads must state an FDA-approved use for the drug being advertised, and they can only make claims supported by “substantial evidence or substantial clinical experience.”
 This means advertisers should err on the side of caution when making claims that may need more context.
 So perhaps be more general and say “can help reduce pain” instead of “is the preferred pain reliever for five out of six individuals.”

 - Ads must say that the drug is available by prescription only – only a “prescribing healthcare professional” can determine whether someone should take the drug being advertised.
-To the same point, ads must direct viewers to seek a doctor’s advice about taking the drug.
+To the same point, pharmaceutical ads must direct viewers to seek a doctor’s advice about taking the drug.

 - Ads must feature individuals/actors in the approved age range for users of the drug.
 If the treatment is intended for an older demographic, for example, that should be the primary demographic represented in the advertisement.

 - Ads must include what is called “adequate provision.”
 This means that a number of resources must be provided that will lead viewers to the drug’s prescribing information.
 Ways of achieving this include providing a 1-800 number to call, or running a print ad in a designated magazine and then referencing the magazine in the broadcast ad.